What needs planning permission

 Formal consent for building works

-If in doubt, please contact us for further advice before starting any work.
-Should you require formal written confirmation that your proposals do not require planning permission, you will be required to submit an application for certificate of Lawfulness of a Proposed Use or Development
+If you’re unsure, contact us for advice before starting any work.
+For formal confirmation that your project doesn’t need planning permission, you’ll need to apply for a certificate of Lawfulness of a Proposed Use or Development.

 Other Consent Requirements

-• if you do not own the property or land, you should also seek the consent of the owner
+• if you don’t own the property or land, get the owner’s consent

 Processing of planning applications, and advice on the need for planning permission